Mathematical models for preclinical drug trials: small molecule drugs and antibody drug conjugates

 How to apply

 Applications should be submitted via the Mathematics PhD Research programme page on the "Apply" tab.
-Please clearly state the studentship title and supervisor on your application.
+In place of a research proposal you should upload a document stating the title of the project that you wish to apply for and the name of the relevant supervisor.

 Studentship FAQs